 How to know about that?

-Most lenders that perform only soft credit pull, should list that.
+Most lenders that perform only soft credit pull should list that on their sites.
 They love to post this notification close to their application form.
 Here is how they look like:

 If you see something like that, you are good to go.